sudip1415/sudip1415/README.md

 - Machine Learning and AI
 - Cloud Computing (AWS, Azure)

-## 💼 Professional Experience
-- **Software Engineer at XYZ Corp**
-  - Developed and maintained web applications using React and Node.js

 ## 📫 How to reach me
 - **Email:** sudip07770@gmail.com
 - **LinkedIn:** www.linkedin.com/in/sudip-nagane